 After TRIFORCE® joist components are finger-joined together with structural glue, they “rest” for a period to allow the adhesive to cure.
 Then, they are individually fed onto an automated test rack where a proof load is applied.
 Passing the test helps ensure that only proven joists are shipped to a job site.

 But Barrette Structural Distribution goes even further in the TRIFORCE® testing process.
 At prescribed production intervals, destructive tests are performed on joists.
-For these tests, joists are required to survive loading conditions even greater than those applied in normal testing.
+For these tests, joists are required to survive loading conditions.
+The joists breaking point are measured to ensure consistent quality.
 And all testing is ultimately monitored by an independent third-party inspection agency.

 Testing makes TRIFORCE® unique but, more importantly, it sets the foundation for Barrette’s lifetime product warranty and provides peace of mind to builders and homeowners.
-Another great reason to use TRIFORCE® open joists in your floor systems.
+Another great reason to use TRIFORCE® open joists in your floor systems : you are sure it’s a top quality product.